© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen y Rhos round cairn is a scheduled monument protected by Cadw under reference CM347.
 View the official record →

-Tomen y Rhos is a round cairn located in Carmarthenshire, Wales, dating to the prehistoric period and serving a funerary or ritual function.
+Tomen y Rhos is a Neolithic round cairn located in Carmarthenshire, Wales, representing an important funerary monument of the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM347.

 Tomen y Rhos round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen y Rhos round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM347.